HaoxinSEU/SSP_beamforming/README.md

 This is a repo for EPFL COM-500 SSP mini-project: Beamforming for Throughput Optimization in 5G.

-We use two different ways to do beamforming for a MISO downlink communication system: matched beamforming (assignment1) and flexibeam (assignment2).
+We use two different ways to do beamforming for a MISO downlink communication system: matched beamforming and flexibeam.

 ### Author: [Sun Haoxin](https://github.com/HaoxinSEU), [Xu Zewei](https://github.com/xuzewei28) and [Wu Yujie](https://github.com/YuJieWU99)